Ayamelum: Climate

 The climate of Ayamelum is tropical humid with wet and dry seasons and annual rainfall between 1300-3000mm.
 These areas are characterized by high temperatures, rainfall, and humidity.

 Nnamdi Azikiwe University campus in Ayamelum

 The Faculty of Agriculture of Nnamdi Azikiwe University is located in Ifite-Ogwari, one of the communities in Ayamelum LGA.
 Nnamdi Azikiwe University, Awka acquired the land, about 120 hectares, for the department.
+Federal polytechnic oko is also found in Anambra state.